 The syntax in 2.6.110 initially defines three 'Present' flags - groupDefinitionPresent, switchGroupDefinitionPresent and groupPresetDefinitionPresent, however four 'Present' flags are described in the semantic definition in 2.6.111.
 The groupContentDataPresent definition should be removed.

 The syntax in 2.6.110 initially defines the groupPresetDefinitionPresent but later in the syntax (and in the semantics), presetGroupDefinitionPresent is used.
-The 4th line of the syntax should be changed.
+Occurrences of presetGroupDefinitionPresent within the syntax and semantics should be replaced with groupPresetDefinitionPresent.

-The syntax defines the mae_numGroupPresetConditions element, but the semantic definition and ISO/IEC 23008-3 use mae_groupPresetNumConditions.
+The syntax defines the mae_numGroupPresetConditions element, but the semantic definition use mae_groupPresetNumConditions.
 The two instances in the syntax (element definition and use in the for loop) should be corrected.
+Futhermore, it should be clarified that mae_groupPresetNumConditions refers to mae_bsGroupPresetNumConditions in ISO/IEC 23008-3.

+The syntax and semantics in 2.6.110 resp.
+2.6.111 define and use the field mae_groupPresetGroupID and reference ISO/IEC 23008-3 for its exact definition.
+In ISO/IEC 23008-3 this field is called mae_groupPresetReferenceID, therefore the name of the field should be aligned to ISO/IEC 23008-3.

 MPEG-H 3D audio multi-stream descriptor

-The semantics for fields thisStreamID and mae_groupID specified in 2.6.115 need some clarification.
+The semantics for fields thisStreamID and auxiliaryStreamID specified in 2.6.115 need some clarification.

 References